Domestic Partner Health Plan Coverage

 COBRA Continuation Coverage

-A domestic partner is not a COBRA qualified beneficiary and therefore will not have his or her own COBRA rights.
-A domestic partner’s children that are not dependents of the employee may also not be COBRA qualified beneficiaries.
-However, employers may choose to offer COBRA-equivalent coverage to covered domestic partners and children who have a COBRA qualifying event, such as termination of employment by the employee.
+A domestic partner is not a COBRA qualified beneficiary and therefore will not have their own COBRA rights.
+However, employers may choose to offer COBRA-equivalent coverage to covered domestic partners who have a COBRA qualifying event, such as termination of employment by the employee.
 These provisions should be verified in advance with the health insurance carrier.